CarloFerritto/Structural_connectomes_in_Aging/README.md

 ### Building your Dataset
 In this section we provide istruction on how to build your dataset.
 All the Excel file can be downloaded [here](https://ida.loni.usc.edu).
 Before dowloading the images we suggest to:
-- filter the patients through the advance search tool and select: ADNI3 as cohort, "Prisma" and "Prisma fit" as scanner models
+- filter the patients through the advance search tool and select: ADNI3 as cohort, "Prisma" and "Prisma fit" as scanner models.
-- filter the patients through the "Mayo(Jack Lab) - ADNI 3 MRI QC" file, selecting only the patients the have the T1w, DWI (multishell) and field map which passed the quality check
+- filter the patients through the "Mayo(Jack Lab) - ADNI 3 MRI QC" file, selecting only the patients the have the T1w, DWI (multishell) and field map which passed the quality check.
-- filter the patients through "Diagnosis", using the "Diagnosti summary" file and selecting the subjects classified as control (1) at the time of the visit
+- filter the patients through "Diagnosis", using the "Diagnosti summary" file and selecting the subjects classified as control (1) at the time of the visit.

 Once you have all the possible subjects we suggest to build an excel file similar dataset.xlsx.
 In order to fill it you can use the Excel_manager.py script and the following excel files: MRI3META, PTDEMOG, DXSUM, UCBERKELEY_AMY,MMSE, MOCA,UCD_WMH.
 Based on the resulting Excel file, only one visit per patient should be selected, and only visits with WMH values available.
 To reduce the dataset to 50 patients, one can use the script patients_selection.py that aims to balance the gender of the patients and select those with the most uniform distribution of WMHB values.